openstack-archive/tuskar/INSTALL.rst

 you're using `Devstack <http://devstack.org/>`_, the username and password are printed out when `stack.sh` finishes its job.

+You will need a local checkout of the tripleo-heat-templates.
+A configuration entry is defined for this purpose: tht_local_dir should point to your local copy of the tripleo-heat-templates.

+    tht_local_dir = "/etc/tuskar/tripleo-heat-templates/"

+At tuskar startup, if the directory specified by tht_local_dir in your tuskar.conf doesn't exist startup will fail.
+You can clone the templates:

+    (sudo) git clone https://github.com/openstack/tripleo-heat-templates.git /etc/tuskar/tripleo-heat-templates/

 We need to initialise the database schema::

     # activate the virtualenv